11 Top-Rated Hiking Trails near Portland, Oregon

 The trek from Lower Macleay Park to Pittock Mansion is one of the most defining urban hikes of Portland.
 The route takes hikers from city streets into a quiet forest and to an iconic landmark of Portland history with a five-mile round trip.

 Beginning at the Lower Macleay Park Trailhead, accessible by public transportation, the trail immediately dives into the deep wonders of Forest Park.
 Here, the trail connects with the Wildwood Trail before ascending to Upper Macleay Park.
-Lush vegetation and many green shades define much of the surroundings as the trail gains approximately 900 feet of elevation along the route.
+Lush vegetation and many green shades define the surroundings as the trail gains approximately 900 feet of elevation along the route.

 A recommended detour along the roughly 2.5-mile trek up includes a quick stop at the Portland Audubon Society, where hikers can visit the current wildlife residents being rehabilitated.
 From the Audubon Society, the Pittock Mansion parking lot and historic manor are only a short distance away.

 Once home to the family of Henry and Georgiana Pittock, the Pittock Mansion was built in 1914 and purchased by the city in 1964 with major support from the Portland community.
 Contributing to the success of The Oregonian newspaper, Henry Pittock and his wife were both influential members of Portland society well before the city became the major cultural center it is today.

 The Pittock legacy is explored in more detail with a guided tour of the mansion, available by appointment.
 But the impressive facade and landscaped gardens of Pittock Mansion make it a worthy hiking destination without the guided tour, including the great view overlooking the city from the backyard.